-Issues/ Barriers Identified Recommendations Comments/ ADA Requirements 1 .
-Entry Doors I. There are no identification signs but main entry doors on the third floor are fully open to public during office hours.
+Issues/ Barriers Identified Recommendations Comments/ AD 1.
+Entry Doors Ι. There are no identification signs but main entry doors on the third floor are fully open to public during office hours.
 Accessible route identification signage is to be provided.
-2 .
-Exit Doors · I. Some doors with closers on accessible routes, close too fast Adjust door closers on all doors on the accessible route.
+2. Exit Doors Ι. Some doors with closers on accessible routes, close too fast Adjust door closers on all doors on the accessible route.
 404.2.8 Closing Speed.
-Door and gate closing speed shall comply with 404.2.8.
-Door closers and gate closers shall be adjusted so that from an open position of 90 degrees, the time required to move the door to a position of 12 degrees from the latch is 5 seconds minimum II.
-Maneuvering clearance at the exit door behind reception counter is not compliant with minimum requirements.
+Door and gate closing spee closers shall be adjusted so that from an open posit door to a position of 12 degrees from the latch is 5 s Ш. Maneuvering clearance at the exit door behind reception counter is not compliant with minimum requirements.
 12 inches is required for a front approach, push side door.
 Provide directional sign pointing to the alternate accessible exit route.
 216.4.3 Directional Signs.
-Signs required by section 1003.2.13.6 of the International Building Code (2000 edition) or section 1007.7 of the International Building Code (2003 edition) (incorporated by reference, see "Referenced Standards" in Chapter 1) to provide directions to accessible means of egress shall comply with 703.5.
-Exit door near the restroom leading to the exit stair is not compliant with requirements of "doors in series" per 404.2.6.
-Provide directional sign pointing to the alternate accessible exit route.
+Signs required by section (2000 edition) or section 1007.7 of the International reference, see "Referenced Standards" in Chapter 4 egress shall comply with 703.5. <image/> Provide directional sign pointing to the alternate accessible exit route.
 Or Move the office side door and partitions to the inside to allow 48 inches clearance per figure 404.2.6.
-Figure 404.2.6 Doors in Series and Gates in Series 404.2.6 Doors in Series and Gates in Series: The distance between two hinged or pivoted doors in series and gates in series shall be 48 inches (1220 mm) minimum plus the width of doors or gates swinging into the space.
+Figure 404.2.6 Doors in Series at 404.2.6 Doors in Series and Gates in Series: The di series and gates in series shall be 48 inches (1220 swinging into the space.
 This is also a current building code requirement.
-1010.1.8 Door Arrangement Space between two doors in a series shall be 48 inches (1219 mm) minimum plus the width of a door swinging into the space.
-Doors in a series shall swing either in the same direction or away from the space between the doors.
+1010.1.8 Door Arrangement Space between two doors in a series shall be 48 inc swinging into the space.
+Doors in a series shall be 48 inc swinging into the space.